-Sub-region: The administrative areas of Rotherham, Barnsley, Doncaster and Sheffield.
+Sub-region: An area larger than a single local authority with common characteristics or functional geography.
+For example, the South Yorkshire sub-region consists of the administrative areas of Rotherham, Barnsley, Doncaster and Sheffield.

 Submission: This is the stage at which people and organisations have the legal right to make a formal objection that will be considered by a government Inspector.
-Submission also refers to the point at which a DPD is formally sent to the Secretary of State - which happens at the start of the submission consultation.
+Submission also refers to the point at which a development plan document is formally sent to the Secretary of State.